Evgenii-Barannik/Kuvio-model/docs/Basic.md

 ## Behaviour

-Behaviour is a specific action that can transform the state of a **tile**, but in the most cases it is focused on the state of the acting **agent**.
-In our simplest model, each behaviour is associated with a corresponding probability of being chosen at each **tick** of a **game**.
-Behaviours can be simple but may also contain arbitrarily complex logic, including pointers to other behaviours (tho control must flow along directed acyclic graph in the end).
+Behaviour is a decision making algorithm of an **agent**, essentially probability distribution of agent making certain decisions in generating and playing **games**.
+Behaviours can be simple but may also contain arbitrarily complex logic, probably even including pointers to other behaviours (tho control must flow along directed acyclic graph in the end).
 Inputs to decision-making may include internal agent behaviour variables and resources, as well as external parameters like reputations.
-Behaviour should be hidden from all parts of the system except for the agent handling mechanism, but information about it is revealed through the **game** unfolding.
-In a slightly more complex system, we might consider using several behaviour+probability lists for acting on different tiles.
+Behaviour should be hidden from all parts of the system except for the agent handling mechanism, but information about it is revealed through the **games** unfolding.

 ## Tile

-We define a tile as a community of **agents** with a list of **reputation** values between agents (allowing us to refer to reputations as "relational resources").
-A tile is finite and thus can only be inhabited by a limited number of agents.
+We define a tile as a community of **agents**, possibly with some rules, a list of **reputation** values between agents, and treasuries to store communal resources.
+A tile is finite and thus could be subsampled by selection of actors.

 ## Reservoir